Another

 the Howdy Doody Show from 1947 to 1960 (or subsequently), none of whom were Edmund Tester.

-They were Bob Keeshan (who later became Captain Kangaroo), Bobby Nicholson and Lew Anderson, in that order. |
+The most famous was Bob Keeshan (who later became Captain Kangaroo), and

 |